oshetskiresearch/Projection_Relativity/data/README.md

 oshetskiresearch/Projection_Relativity
 ```

 The data package is **not** intended to duplicate every raw public catalog or raw gravitational-wave strain file.
-Large public datasets remain external and be fetched by the supplied scripts when/if possible.
-The repository only contains the derived outputs, manifests, plotting data, and reproduction instructions needed for reviewers to verify the claims without guessing which files were used.
+Large public datasets remain external and are fetched by the supplied scripts when possible.
+The repository contains the derived outputs, manifests, plotting data, and reproduction instructions needed for reviewers to verify the claims without guessing which files were used.

 ---